tkhamez/neucore/doc/Install.md

   --publish=127.0.0.1:33060:3306 \
 ```

-If you are not using a database via Docker, you can remove the `--network` argument.
+If you are not using a database via Docker, you can remove the `--network` argument (and obviously change
+NEUCORE_DATABASE_URL).

 To store the logs on the host, create a directory, change its permission, and add the following argument
 when running the Neucore container, for example: